-The man as he has grown throughout time, has become a melting pot of different fixtures that have been attributed to his character: outdoors expertise, knives and weaponry appreciation, and a bit of refinement.
+As he has grown throughout time, the man has become a melting pot of different fixtures that have been attributed to his character: outdoors expertise, knives and weaponry appreciation, and a bit of refinement.

 This Bespoke Post review will act as the guiding light for those interested in subscribing to their boxes (or just buying from their shop).